 Support for Patients with Xeroderma Pigmentosum (XP), a UV-Sensitive Intractable Disease

-Our employee-based activities include financial aid for holding patient exchange meetings using donations accumulated in a fund, which are withdrawn from employees’ salaries (Shiseido Camellia Fund), and sending volunteer staff to support the patient exchange meetings.
+Our employee-based activities include financial aid for holding patient exchange meetings funded by voluntary donations from participating employees’ salaries (Shiseido Camellia Fund), and sending volunteer staff to support the patient exchange meetings.

-We position Society (Activities to motivate and empower people) as one of our materiality issues, which includes “Improvement of consumers’ quality of life (QOL*).”
+We position ”society” (activities to motivate and empower people) as an important issue of corporate materiality, which includes “improving the quality of life (QOL) of all people.”
 We believe that protecting people’s health through our products in the face of environmental changes is an important social contribution of our core business.
-We have a long history of research into sunscreen products that protect skin from UV rays, as well as insights into effective sunscreen usage, and sell a broad range of high-quality sunscreen products.
-Support for UV-sensitive patients suffering from an intractable disease is an activity that can contribute to the resolution of social issues by taking advantage of our strengths.
+We have a long history of research with sunscreen products that protect skin from UV rays, as well as insights into effective sunscreen usage, and market a broad range of high-quality sunscreen products.
+Support for UV-sensitive patients suffering from an intractable disease is one activity that can contribute to the resolution of social issues by taking advantage of our strengths.

 About Xeroderma Pigmentosum (XP)